Jewel Thief (2025 film): Soundtrack

-Marketing
+Marketing and release

 The teaser was released on 3 February 2025 and the trailer was released on 14 April 2025.

-Broadcast & Release

 In February 2025, Netflix revealed its slate lineup for 2025, and the film was re-titled as Jewel Thief: The Heist Begins.

 The film was made available for streaming on Netflix on 25 April 2025.

 The series was trending in 52 countries.
-It dethroned Animal and gained a viewership of 16.1 million climbing to #3 among top 10 shows in Netflix ,also becoming highest grossing Indian show in Netflix.
+It exceeded Animal and gained a viewership of 16.1 million climbing to #3 among top 10 shows in Netflix ,also becoming highest grossing Indian show in Netflix.

 Reception

-Vimala Mangat from Gazettely gave a rating of 7/10 stars.

-Kathy Gibson from website Access Bollywood rates it 3 out of 4 stars.

-Darren Lucas of the website Movie Reviews rating it 3/5 stars writing it a Fun Heist Movie.

 Rishabh Suri writing for Hindustan Times gave the film 1 out of 5 stars.
 Shubhra Gupta from The Indian Express rated the film 1/5 stars.
 Sukanya Verma of Rediff awarded the film 2 1/2 out of 5 stars.
 A critic from The Hindu reviewed the film.